youker-Shawn/tdd/README.md

 Once we have a failing unit test, we write the smallest amount of application code we can, just enough to get the unit test to pass.
 We may iterate between steps 2 and 3 a few times, until we think the functional test will get a little further.

 Now we can rerun our functional tests and see if they pass, or get a little further.
 That may prompt us to write some new unit tests, and some new code, and so on.

+# Useful TDD Concepts
+- Regression 逻辑回归
+    - When new code breaks some aspect of the application which used to work.

+- Unexpected failure
+    - When a test fails in a way we weren’t expecting.
+This either means that we’ve made a mistake in our tests, or that the tests have helped us find a regression, and we need to fix something in our code.

+- Red/Green/Refactor
+    - Another way of describing the TDD process.
+Write a test and see it fail (Red), write some code to get it to pass (Green), then Refactor to improve the implementation.

+- Triangulation  从更多角度写测试用例，避免业务代码硬编码
+    - Adding a test case with a new specific example for some existing code, to justify generalising the implementation (which may be a "cheat" until that point).

+- Three strikes and refactor
+    - A rule of thumb for when to remove duplication from code.
+When two pieces of code look very similar, it often pays to wait until you see a third use case, so that you’re more sure about what part of the code really is the common, re-usable part to refactor out.

+- The scratchpad to-do list
+    - A place to write down things that occur to us as we’re coding, so that we can finish up what we’re doing and come back to them later.